wfortin/hg-auto-semver/README.md

 Automatically bump versions according to parent branch name.

 # How it works
 hg-auto-semver checks for the parent branch name after a merge.
-If the branch contains `fix-`, it'll bump a PATCH version.
-If the branch contains `feature-`, it'll bump the MINOR version
+If the branch contains `feature-`, it'll bump the MINOR version, else it will bump a patch version.

 # Usage